Skip to main content

 Code-Native Integrations

-When you build an integration, you can build it in the low-code designer, or as a TypeScript project in your favorite IDE.
-We call an integration built with code a "code-native integration" (or CNI).
-This article covers how to build an integration purely in code.
+When building an integration, you can use either the low-code designer or create a TypeScript project in your favorite IDE.
+We call integrations built with code "code-native integrations" (or CNIs).
+This article explains how to build an integration entirely in code.

 A code-native integration being built in Visual Studio Code